google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

     </td>
   </tr>
 </table>

+Some of the conditions, required by this transformation, are:
+1. An outlined region of blocks must be single-entry, single-exit (i.e. all blocks in the region are dominated by the entry block and postdominated by the exit block).
+This particular condition can be relaxed in the future, though.
+2. The entry block may not be a header block of any construct.
+3. The exit block may not be a merge block of any construct.

 ## References
 1. T.Y.
 Chen, S.C.
 Cheung, and S.M.
 Yiu.
 1998.
 Metamorphic testing: a new approach for generating next test cases.
 Technical Report HKUST-CS98-01.
 Hong Kong University of Science and Technology.